The Apostle Paul wrote to Timothy in First Timothy 6:13, I give thee

 command that Paul had given to Timothy was in verse 12: Fight the good

 fight of faith, lay hold on eternal life.
-This is just one of many places in
+To lay hold of eternal life means to

-have taken hold of the eternal life that was given you, will be big factors in
+taken hold of the eternal life that was given you, will be big factors in

 determining the rewards that you will or will not receive from Jesus.
 He will

 return.
 He might return today.
-When He does return judgment will begin at the
+When He does return, judgment will begin at the

 house of God.